HONORARY ASSISTANT DEANS OF CLINICAL PRACTICE

 Eight Chief Nursing Officers and administrators have been appointed/reappointed as Honorary Assistant Deans of Clinical Practice in recognition of their particularly significant role in the School of Nursing and broader community.

 Chief Nursing Officers (CNOs) and other administrators play an integral part in nursing by providing vital input and support for our educational, public service and policy making efforts.
 We benefit from their knowledge and community connections of those who work outside academia.
-We are thrilled to have them as an Honorary Assistant Deans and are grateful of what they contributed to not only the school, but also to our institutions, the community, and profession. – Dr. Azita Emami, Executive Dean of the UW School of Nursing
+We are thrilled to have them as an Honorary Assistant Deans and are grateful of what they contributed to not only the school, but also to our institutions, the community, and profession. – Dr. Azita Emami, former Executive Dean of the UW School of Nursing

 The new and continuing honorary assistant deans include: